Bakassi Boys

-The Bakassi Boys have now rebranded and are now Anambra Vigilante Services and have reduced their activities significantly.
+The Bakassi Boys have now rebranded and are now known as Anambra Vigilante Services and have reduced their activities significantly.

 History

 These groups took their name from the Bakassi peninsula, an oil-rich peninsula in the Annang-Efik-Ibibio region of the coastal south-eastern Nigeria.
 The Bakassi Boys emerged as a vigilante group simultaneously with sharp increases in the crime rate of Abia State.

-They originally enjoyed the support of the governor, Orji Uzor Kalu.
-He appreciated the effectiveness of the group in combating the crimes in Aba and environs.
-However, as the crime rate was going down in Aba, other eastern Igbo cities' crime rates remained the same, and the crime rates in some places, including Onitsha, were still rising.
-The Bakassi Boys then were invited to other major cities, including Onitsha and Owerri, to rid them of criminals.
+They originally enjoyed the support of the governor, Orji Uzor Kalu who appreciated the effectiveness of the group in combating the crimes in Aba and environs.
+However, as the crime rate was decreasing in Aba, other eastern Igbo cities' crime rates remained the same or were on the increase in some cases.
+The group then was then reportedly invited to those other cities, including Onitsha and Owerri, to help in the combatting of violent crimes.

 In time, law enforcement agencies became regarded as ineffective in the region, and the Bakassi endeared themselves to many Igbo traders and merchants.
 However, political opponents of some governors accused the group of extrajudicial killings and accused governors of using the Bakassi Boys as weapons of intimidation.
 As a result of heightened opposition, the group has attempted to rebrand itself as Anambra State Vigilante Services.